DataDog/documentation/content/en/tracing/llm_observability/sdk.md

 ## Annotating a span

-The LLM Observability Python SDK provides the method `LLMObs.annotate()` to annotate spans with inputs, outputs, and metadata.
+The LLM Observability SDK for Python provides the method `LLMObs.annotate()` to annotate spans with inputs, outputs, and metadata.

 ### Arguments